SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### features

+##### web typography

+In most modern ＿styling frameworks＿ and generally in web design native fonts are now used.
+The rise in using native fonts is in part attributable to the rise of more high-quality system fonts.

 ##### system UI themes

 the ⟮c1;System UI Theme Specification⟯ is a ⟮c2;reasonably widely⟯ adopted spec for ⟮c3;a style object⟯ that stores things for ⟮c4;design systems⟯, especially ⟮c5;scales⟯